Borrelia burgdorferi and Lyme Disease (page 2)

 higher

-Massachusetts, Minnesota, New Jersey, New York, Pennsylvania, Rhode
+Massachusetts, Minnesota, New Hampshire, New Jersey, New York, Pennsylvania, Rhode

 Lyme disease cases by state,